 - How much equity you have in it (how much is outstanding on your mortgage)

-A mortgage advisor will be prompting you to consider not just your immediate finance needs but your future property-owning plans.
-And they will propose solutions you might not be aware of (and steer you clear of pitfalls that could cost you a lot of money further down the line).
+A mortgage advisor will prompt you to consider not just your immediate financial needs but your future property-ownership plans.
+They will propose solutions you might not be aware of as well as steer you clear of pitfalls that could cost you a lot of money further down the line.

-Once this “fact find” is complete they should be finding the best refinance deal for your particular circumstances.
+Once this “fact find” is complete a good mortgage broker will find the best remortgage deal for your particular circumstances.

-When your mortgage broker comes back to you with the best mortgage offer available to you on the market they’ll walk you through the “indicative figures”.
+When your mortgage broker comes back to you with the best remortgage offer available on the market they’ll walk you through the “indicative figures”.